MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 ## Creating a basic OData connector

-In this section, you will create a new Data Connector project, provide some basic information, and test it in the Power Query SDK.
+In this section, you create a new Data Connector project, provide some basic information, and test it in the Power Query SDK.

 Open Visual Studio Code, we recommend that you create a new workspace and then create a new extension project.
-To create the new extension project, open the explorer and in the **Power Query SDK** section click the button that reads "Create an extension project".
+To create the new extension project, open the explorer and in the **Power Query SDK** section select the button that reads "Create an extension project".

 ![Create a Power Query SDK extension project](../../media/pq-sdk-create-extension-project.png)